Deepfake pornography: Controlling the distribution

-While the legal landscape remains undeveloped, victims of deepfake pornography have several tools available to contain and remove content, including securing removal through a court order, intellectual property tools like the DMCA takedown, reporting for terms and conditions violations of the hosting platform, and removal by reporting the content to search engines.
+While the legal landscape remains in development, victims of deepfake pornography have several tools available to contain and remove content, including securing removal through a court order, intellectual property tools (like DMCA takedowns in the United States), reporting for terms and conditions violations of the hosting platform, and removal by reporting the content to search engines.

 Several major online platforms have taken steps to ban deepfake pornography.
 As of 2018, gfycat, reddit, Twitter, Discord, and Pornhub have all prohibited the uploading and sharing of deepfake pornographic content on their platforms.
 In September of that same year, Google also added "involuntary synthetic pornographic imagery" to its ban list, allowing individuals to request the removal of such content from search results.